TalkingSites/canberra-pop-up-tech-hub/src/pages/events/2025-12-20-offline-llm.md

 eventDate: 2025-12-20T14:00:00+11:00
 startTime: 2:00PM
 endTime: 4:00PM
-location: Skill Studio, Civic Center, Canberra
+location: "Skill Studio, Civic Center, Canberra "
 image: /assets/uploads/offline-ai-v102.webp
 ---
 Most people assume they need cloud APIs or powerful servers to run large language models.
 The good news: you can run a capable agent entirely offline, on your own Linux laptop, using open-source tools.

 In this hands-on tutorial, we’ll begin by installing a small but powerful open-source model (such as Mistral or Llama) using Ollama.
 Once your local LLM is up and running, we’ll wrap it with JanAI to give it agentic capabilities.
 Finally, we’ll extend the agent with MCP tools so it can interact with your Linux environment.